 If the idea of a root canal makes you nervous, you're not alone.
 Among all the dental procedures out there, root canals seem to have the worst reputation.
 This is likely because most people associate root canal treatment with pain.

 You might be surprised to find out that this assumption about this helpful procedure is actually wrong.
 Root canal therapy itself isn't painful – the pain comes from the infection that makes root canal treatment necessary!

-Huntsville dentist, Dr. David King, is gentle, and he provides comfortable root canal treatment that will eliminate both your pain and your infection while also preserving your natural tooth.
+Huntsville dentist, Dr. David King, is gentle and provides comfortable root canal treatment that will eliminate both your pain and your infection while also preserving your natural tooth.

 Call us at (256) 880-1884 if you are experiencing dental pain or if you have questions about your root canal procedure.

 - What is a root canal?

 - What restorations are used after a root canal?

 - Is root canal treatment expensive?